DanHodges/TheologicalDictionary/jesus-reflection-of-the-father.md

 # Jesus- Reflection Of The Father
-Definition of Jesus- Reflection Of The Father coming soon.
+The definition of Jesus- Reflection Of The Father is coming soon!